ARCHIVED – 2013 Natural Gas Exports and Imports Summary

 - In 2013, the average Canadian natural gas export price increased to $3.60/GJ (US$3.69/MMBtu), a 37 per cent increase compared to the average export price of $2.63/GJ (US$2.78/MMBtu) in 2012.
 Natural gas exports for 2013 were valued at $11.16 billion (US$10.84 billion), a 28 per cent increase from the value of $8.71 billion (US$8.71 billion) in 2012.

 - The average 2013 import price was $3.99/GJ (US$4.09/MMBtu), an increase of 38 per cent compared to the 2012 average import price of $2.89/GJ (US$3.05/MMBtu).
 Natural gas imports for 2013 were valued at $4.02 billion (US$3.90 billion), an 18 per cent increase from the 2012 import value of $3.42 billion (US$3.42 billion).

 Commentary and Outlook

-- Unconventional gas production, particularly from tight and shale resources, contributed to increased U.S. production despite the decreased number rigs targeting natural gas, which has fallen by more than 50 per cent over 2012.
-In the near term, U.S. gas production will continue to grow as companies target high-productivity, wet-gas prospects as well as shale-oil prospects that co-produce significant amounts of natural gas.
+- Natural gas production, particularly from tight and shale resources, contributed to increased U.S. production despite a continued decrease from the previous year in the number of rigs targeting natural gas.
+In the near term, U.S. gas production will continue to grow as companies target high productivity, wet gas prospects as well as shale oil prospects that co-produce significant amounts of natural gas.